Tomographer/tomographer/README.md

     # Choose of the order of 1/<step-size>
     n-sweep = 100

+    # Run this many sweeps before recording any samples (to thermalize the
+    # random walk)
+    n-therm = 1024

     # Run until we have recorded this number of samples.
 Power of two
     # recommended for binning analysis (the default)
     n-run = 32768